 In this article we briefly discussed how you can expand your personal brand, your network, your visibility and your findability in 4 steps.
 In short:

-Select the networks (LinkedIn, Twitter …) that suit you and your professional goals.
-Be selective to get results with a minimal time investment.
+- Select the networks (LinkedIn, Twitter …) that suit you and your professional goals.
+Be selective to get results with minimal time investment.